ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Context2D.rst

 Holds the current style used for filling shapes.
-The style can be either a string containing a CSS color, a
+The style can be either a string containing a CSS color, a :ref:`CanvasGradient <sdk_qtquick_canvasgradient>` or CanvasPattern object.
-`CanvasGradient </sdk/apps/qml/QtQuick/CanvasGradient/>`__ or
-CanvasPattern object.
 Invalid values are ignored.
-This property accepts several color syntaxes:
+This property accepts several color
+syntaxes:

 -  'rgb(red, green, blue)' - for example: 'rgb(255, 100, 55)' or
    'rgb(100%, 70%, 30%)'